shangaoren/yggdrasil/README.md

 I would be happy to know for which project Yggdrasil was useful to you ;)

-I have to thanks Thomas LEGRAND, CTO of EZNOV who gave me tips, curiosity and skills to create this RTOS,

-Philippe, Matthieu and Florent for helping me when i was stuck on coding tricks
+I have to thanks Philippe, Matthieu and Florent for helping me when i was stuck on coding tricks

 Hope you will enjoy !